 - Please read the Guidelines, FAQs, and other information on the website before submitting your organization’s application or contacting the Trustee if you need assistance.

 - You are responsible for keeping your organization’s profile up to date at all times.
-If we need to contact you, we will use the phone number/email address on your profile.
-When grants are funded, the checks will be mailed to the address on the profile.
+If we need to contact you, we will use the phone number/email address of the Primary Contact on your profile.
+When grants are funded, the checks will be mailed to the address on your profile.
 Please make sure to keep it up to date!

 - Always use the name of the organization and the Tax ID Number (TIN) shown on your organization’s IRS Tax Determination Letter and 990 tax returns.